Guide To An Online Teaching Degree

 Why Earn Your Teaching Degree Online?

 Learners pursuing teaching degrees online can complete coursework on their own schedules — while meeting assignment deadlines — making it an excellent option for working students.
 Pursuing a degree online also allows students to arrange their student teaching experience locally to make important networking connections.

 An online teaching degree allows students to access lectures from anywhere with an internet connection.
 While some programs require scheduled class meetings, others feature asynchronous delivery, which allows students to work at their own pace.
 The accessibility of online teaching degree programs makes it easier for practicing teachers to pursue advanced degrees.

 Online programs typically offer significantly more flexibility than their on-campus counterparts.
 Many programs have multiple start dates throughout the year, allowing learners to begin their studies at a convenient time.
 Additionally, many programs offer part-time and accelerated options.
 Students can also choose programs that offer classes over shorter terms to quickly move through course requirements.

 Location matters when it comes to choosing where to earn your online teaching degree.
 Licensure requirements vary by state, and each state has its own approval process for teacher preparation programs.
 Fortunately, many states have reciprocity agreements.
-An online education allows students to select the best school — either regionally or nationally — for their interests.
+An online education allows students to select the best school programs — either regionally or nationally — for their interests.

 Online teaching degrees appeal to students from many backgrounds.
 Rather than catering only to local students, online programs can enroll a more diverse student body, providing an excellent opportunity for students to create an expansive network.